Arts Council for Long Beach reflects on a year of challenges and sets a hopeful tone at its State of the Arts 2021

 “These protest panels are a very unique look into our feelings at the time.
 Amazing panels with Black legends, with social justice figures, with children holding flowers, with rainbows splashing across town.”

-Photographer Jose Cordon also known as Dead End Brigade was one of the artists hired by the Arts Council to create art that would uplift during this time.
+Photographer Jose Cordon also known as deadendbrigade was one of the artists hired by the Arts Council to create art that would uplift during this time.

 “Many of us weren’t out there for the money,” Cordon said of the opportunity.
 “It felt more like a calling, like an obligation, it made me think of the Great Depression when artists were called upon, and they were out there working.
 We were the messengers and the conveyors, of some kind of message of hope to uplift people.”